Bryan Kilgallin's art

 Matilda Dabusti

 The above illustration was commissioned.
-The method I used was hand-tracing a photo.
+I hand-traced a photo.

 I started with raster graphics, mastering it in two years.
-However the resulting bitmaps are resolution dependent and lose quality when scaled.
+The images are resolution dependent.
+They lose quality when scaled.

 Vector graphics

 Currently I utilise vector software.
 That's because it allows me to increase the size of images without compromising resolution.
-Since vector graphics are founded on mathematical formulae, they can be enlarged without a decrease in quality.
+Vector graphics are founded on mathematical formulae.
+They can be enlarged without reducing quality.

 Exhibitions

 I've participated in various art clubs.
 Many of them organised exhibitions.
-And at a handful of those events, I received awards.
+At a few I received awards.

 Year Title Venue Prize